splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

        * {{dateTimeFormat timestamp format="short"}} gives the UTC timestamp of this alert, in epoch time:
          1678313492000

-       | Note: When an alert fires or clears, it always generates a timestamp in GMT.
+       | Note: When an alert fires or clears, it always generates a timestamp in UTC.
 However, in the preview message for the alert, you will see this timestamp in your UI time zone, which might be different from GMT.

    * - {{anomalyState}}
      - The state of this alert (OK or ANOMALOUS)